7 Things Missing in Your Pinterest Content Strategy

 What to Ditch in your Pinterest Content Strategy

 Pinterest has said they don’t think manual pinning is necessary.
 There are experts out there that say to use manual pinning is the only way to do it.
-But I’m here to relay the message.
-I don’t encourage manual pinning to my clients nor do I manual pin for them.
-I tell them to use their profiles as they would for anything else.

 So if you are on the platform searching for recipes, baby ideas, business branding tips then go ahead and pin them to your relevant boards.